 Quick Guide To Cruelty Free Shopping

 When it comes to animal testing, it is difficult to remember the numerous products that are tested on animals.
 It is easier to remember whether the comoanies that on the brands fund animal testing or not.
 There are just a few major companies who own most of the well known brands available, and the money from all the products they own goes to them, and funds their animal testing practices.
-You can find out who owns a product by checking the small print on the back of the products in the shops to see if they are owned by unethical companies.
+You can find out who owns a product by checking the small print on the back of the products.

 Procter & Gamble, Unilever, Johnson & Johnson, Reckitt Benckiser, L’Oreal, PZ Cussons, GlaxoSmithkline, Church & Dwight.